pamgene/vsn_shiny_operator/README.md

 ##### Description

-The `vsn_shiny operator` applies normalization using the VSN method and displays the result in a chart.
+The `vsn_shiny operator` applies normalization using the VSN method, displays the result in a chart and returns the normalized data.

 ##### Usage